RoboticsBrno/SmartLeds/README.md

-# SmartLeds
+# AddressableLED

-Simple & intuitive way to drive various smart LEDs on ESP32.
+A fork of [SmartLeds](https://github.com/RoboticsBrno/SmartLeds) that gives lets you drive RGB and RGBW addressable LEDs via RMT and SPI.

 ## Supported LEDs: